elastic/powershell/Elastic.Console/README.md

 '@
 ```

-The default endpoint is `http://localhost:9200` but to connect to a specific endpoint use the `-Uri` parameter:
+The default endpoint is `http://localhost:9200` but you can connect to any host and port

 ```powershell
 es -Uri http://192.168.0.1:9200 _cat/indices